 Title 7.
 Peacemaker of the Tribal Code

-Provides authorization and civil process authority, procedures (including authority to use traditional Northern Arapaho culture), referral standards, authority of Tribal Court to limit, and standards of conduct.
+Provides civil process authority, procedures (including authority to use traditional Northern Arapaho culture), referral standards, authority of Tribal Court to limit, and standards of conduct.

 Title 5, Chapter 14: Courts and Procedures: Chapter 14 Peacemaking Court of the Chickasaw Code